nvim-neorocks/lz.n/README.md

 #### `trigger_load`

-You can manually load a plugin (and run the hooks from the spec) with the following function:
+You can manually load a plugin and run its associated hooks using the `trigger_load` function:

 ```lua
   ---@overload fun(plugin: lz.n.Plugin | lz.n.Plugin[])